 My daughter has been quiet lately.
 She goes up to her room, closes the door, and after an hour or so, I can smell her candle burning in her room.
 I walk in to hug her, and her shoulders tense.
 I ask if she’s okay, and she says she’s fine.
 I can tell she wants me to leave, so I go.
 But it’s painful when she shuts me out.

-I know she recently broke up with her boyfriend and she feels sad about that.
-Her circle of friends is shifting— something that happens a lot in high school.
+I know she recently broke up with her boyfriend and feels sad about that.
+Her circle of friends is shifting — often happening in high school.
 I know because I’ve been there and have tried to share, but she doesn’t want to hear my anecdotes.

-She’s not totally closed off.
-She shares bits and pieces of her life and even tells me about some of the big events that are going on, so I have some insight into her world, which I’m thankful for.
+She’s not closed off.
+She shares bits and pieces of her life and even tells me about some big events, so I have some insight into her world, which I’m thankful for.

-I’ve learned over the years (her older brother broke me into the teen years a while ago) that teenagers tend to respond better, and open up to their parents more if we don’t push too hard.
-So I try to give them a bit of space, and not be too preachy or turn everything into a lecture—something I suck at.
+I’ve learned over the years (her older brother broke me into the teen years ago) that teenagers tend to respond better and open up to their parents more if we don’t push too hard.
+So I try to give them a bit of space and not be too preachy or turn everything into a lecture — something I suck at.

-I know she doesn’t want me standing outside her closed door fighting back tears, wanting to bust it open, hug her, and tell her over and over again that it will be okay.
+I know she doesn’t want me standing outside her closed door fighting back tears, wanting to bust it open, hug her, and tell her repeatedly that it will be okay.

 She always hears me the first time, and while once is enough for her, it’s not for me.
 I can’t help but send out those friendly reminders.
 It feels unnatural to keep them in, so I don’t.

 It takes all I have in me not to suffocate my kids with my attention when they are struggling, not to constantly remind them that I can help them, that I have been in their shoes many times before, and that I understand how hard the teen years can be.

 I’d give anything to curl up next to them and talk it through in more detail, and try and to make them feel safe and support them through their situation.